 You know it as the game you frantically initiate every time you’re in the car and your child suddenly realizes he’s confined to his car seat.
 Well, it turns out this classic is just as effective a diversion in other contexts.
 This ‘I Spy’ printable, which boasts a fall harvest theme that’s oh-so fitting for the Thanksgiving holiday, is guaranteed to keep kids occupied.

 One thing we’re grateful for this Thanksgiving season?
 Nature.
 Celebrate the holiday by getting your family outside for a breath of fresh fall air and some leaf collecting.
-Best of all, the only thing you need for educational activity is a ruler.
+Best of all, the only thing you need for this educational activity is a ruler.
 The end result is an outdoor game that can engage kids for a significant length of time, as they search for the big, bigger and biggest autumn leaves.

-Color-matching skills get a boost from this gratitude game, which requires more than one expression of thankfulness.
+Color-matching skills get a boost from this gratitude activity, which requires more than one expression of thankfulness.
 (Good news: M&Ms can really bring out the best in your child.)
 Give the young ones a head start on the roundtable ceremony with a printable appetizer...you know, so they don’t botch the job at the dinner table.

-Start dying your corn kernels in advance of Turkey Day so you can set the younger crowd up with this creative and stimulating craft.
+Start dying your corn kernels in advance of Turkey Day so you can set the younger crowd up with this creative and stimulating Thanksgiving craft.
 Children of all ages (and crafty grown-ups) will enjoy this project, which involves pasting vibrantly colored pieces of (unpopped) corn onto paper to make an original mosaic.
 This art activity will spark the imaginations and hone the motor skills of the kids in attendance (and it’s engaging enough to keep them out of the kitchen, too).

 This party favorite couldn’t be easier to play and is a great way to break the ice (in case your teen is feeling a little shy).
 All you need is a couple of sticky notes (Post-its) and a pen.
 Here’s how to play: Write the name of a famous person or character on a sticky note and give one to each player.
 Characters can be dead or alive, fictional or non-fictional.
 Making sure that the player can’t see their note, ask them to stick it to their forehead.
 Now the players have to walk around the room and ask “yes” or “no” questions to try to work out who they are.
 Expect lots of giggling to ensue.